cangkui/AutoPLC/README.md

 <!-- ### 2. **Experiment_Results**
 This folder `exps` holds the experimental results obtained from our study.
 The results demonstrate the performance of different baselines and configurations of AutoPLC on the provided benchmarks. -->

-### 3. Source Code
+### 2. Source Code
-This folder contains the code used for our experiments and implementations.
+The folder `src` contains the code used for our experiments and implementations.
 It is further organized into the following subdirectories:

 <!-- - **baselines**: Contains the baseline implementations used for comparison in our study. -->
-- **rag_data**: Includes resources for RAG, such as the Rq2ST benchmark and the case library.
 - **autoplc_scl**: Represents the implementation of AutoPLC applied to Siemens SCL.
 - **autoplc_st**: Represents the implementation of AutoPLC applied to CODESYS ST.

+### 3. RAG Resource
+`data/rag_data` includes resources for RAG, such as the Rq2ST benchmark and the case library.

 ---